-Hi Annie, I don’t want to yell at my child but I’d like to know how to get my eight year old boy to do things without me having to yell at him?
-It’s not like he doesn’t hear me the first time.
+Hi Annie, I don’t want to yell at my child, but I’d like to know how to get my eight-year-old boy to do things without me having to yell at him.
+It’s not like he didn’t hear me the first time.

-When that balance slides a bit, you’ll find your child, giving you the sort of ‘yeah, sure mom’ look and as kids get older they tend to push those boundaries more and more just to see if you’re really sure.
+When that balance shifts, you’ll notice your child giving you a “yeah, sure, mom” look, and as children get older, they tend to push those boundaries more and more to see if you’re really sure.
 Yelling is just a result of you feeling frustrated because he won’t listen the first time, so to fix it, you have to prove that you really do mean it.
-It’s also why I offer parent support services to because sometimes you just need to talk through your options and get a helping hand to stay the course.
+It’s also why I offer parent support services: sometimes you just need to talk through your options and get a helping hand to stay the course.

-So to prove that you mean it, you need to plan in advance and take time out to really prove you do mean what you say.
-You see as parents, we all get caught up in the day to day.
-You’re busy, you need to get dinner on the table, facilitate homework etc. That means it’s really tough to be consistent, especially to go through a period where you readjust his expectations of your consistency on top of everything else.
-Frankly, it’s asking for trouble as you’re already committed 110%.
+So to prove that you mean it, you need to plan ahead and take time out to really prove that you do mean what you say.
+You see, as parents, we all get caught up in the day-to-day.
+You’re busy; you need to get dinner on the table, facilitate homework, etc. That means it’s really tough to be consistent, especially during a period where you have to readjust his expectations of your consistency on top of everything else.
+Frankly, it’s asking for trouble, as you’re already committed 110%.

-Then it just comes down to just being consistent.
+Then it just comes down to being consistent.
 Measure what you say and think about it before you react.
-With all the normal pressures off your shoulders that should make it easier.
+With all the normal pressures off your shoulders, that should make it easier.
 Then make sure you follow through when he doesn’t listen.
-Give him one warning as he’s older and then follow through.
+Give him one warning and then follow through.

-All of this could be as simple as let’s say he loves soccer and just drags his feet when it comes to going out the door.
+All of this could be as simple as, let’s say, he loves soccer and just drags his feet when it comes to going out the door.
 If that’s the case, warn him in advance that you’re only going to wait for ten minutes and that if he’s not ready, well, you’ve just got better things to do than hang around all day.
-If you do that though, mean it and don’t go and then be entirely boring.
-Don’t play another game with him during the missed soccer practice and make sure whatever it is he is allowed to do, is not more exciting or as exciting as soccer.
-It’s even better if the soccer coach asks him where he was at next practice.
-You can be sure that the coach having noticed his absence without an appropriate excuse, will mean that your son likely won’t do it again.
-You only have to do that a couple of times and he’ll take you seriously.
+If you do that, though, mean it and don’t go and then be entirely boring.
+Don’t play another game with him during the missed soccer practice, and make sure whatever it is he is allowed to do is not more exciting or as exciting as soccer.
+It’s even better if the soccer coach asks him where he was at the next practice.
+You can be sure that the coach, having noticed his absence without an appropriate excuse, will mean that your son likely won’t do it again.
+You only have to do that a couple of times, and he’ll take you seriously.

 For more help with your parenting, please visit my parenting services page.